The central limit theorem on nilpotent Lie groups: Introduction

 where $E_{i}, B$ denote left invariant vectors fields on $(\kg, *')$, with the $E_i$'s forming a basis of $\km^{(1)}$ in which the covariance matrix of $\mu_{ab}$ is the identity, while $B \in \km^{(2)}$ is $\E_\mu(x^{(2)})$.
 The measure $\nu=\sigma_{1}$ admits a smooth and exponentially decaying density, which may be characterized alternatively as the value at time $t=1$ of the fundamental solution (heat kernel) $u : \R_{>0}\times \kg\rightarrow \R^+$ to the PDE

 Here, we identify a vector field on $\kg$ with the corresponding Lie derivative.

 A proof of the centered central limit theorem \eqref{TCL} can be found in the work of Tutubalin \cite{tutubalin64} in the case of the Heisenberg group and Crepel and Raugi \cite{crepel-raugi78} in general, with roots in the early work of Wehn \cite{wehn62} who proved an infinitesimal CLT on general Lie groups, see also \cite{grenander63, stroock-varadhan73, breuillard-thesis04}.
-Note that the limit law $\nu$ is entirely determined by the covariance matrix of $\mu_{ab}=\pi^{(1)}(\mu)$ and the mean of $\pi^{(2)}(\mu)$.
+Note that the limit law $\nu$ is entirely determined by the covariance matrix of $\mu_{ab}=\pi^{(1)}(\mu)$ and the mean of $\pi^{(2)}(\mu)$, where $\pi^{(i)}(\mu)$ denotes the push-forward of $\mu$ by $\pi^{(i)}$.
 The convergence \eqref{TCL} holds assuming the existence of a finite second moment, i.e. $d(0,x) \in L^2(\mu)$ for some (any) left invariant geodesic distance $d$ on $(\kg, *)$ or $(\kg, *')$.
 Equivalently, $\|x^{(i)}\|^{1/i} \in L^2(\mu)$ for each $i$.

-\begin{example}Let $G$ be the $3$-dimensional Heisenberg group, that is and assume that $\mu_{ab}$ is normalized, that is $\E(x^2)=\E(y^2)=1$, $\E(xy)=\E(x)=\E(y)=\E(z)=0$.
-Then $Y=(x(1),y(1),z(1))$, where $(x(t),y(t))$ is a standard Brownian motion on $\R^2$ and $z(t)$ is the L\'evy area (signed area between the cord and the brownian path).
-Its law $\nu$ has a density that has been computed by Paul L\'evy \cite{levy51} (see also \cite[Th\'eor\`eme 1]{gaveau77}):
+\begin{example}Let $G$ be the $3$-dimensional Heisenberg group, so and assume that $\mu_{ab}$ is normalized, that is $\E(x^2)=\E(y^2)=1$, $\E(xy)=\E(x)=\E(y)=\E(z)=0$.
+Then $\nu$ coincides with the distribution of the random variable $Y=(x(1),y(1),z(1))$, where $(x(t),y(t))$ is a standard Brownian motion on $\R^2$ and $z(t)$ is the L\'evy area (signed area between the cord and the brownian path).
+The density of $\nu$ has been computed by Paul L\'evy \cite{levy51} (see also \cite[Th\'eor\`eme 1]{gaveau77}):

 \end{example}